 One superstition says the last day of the year is extra lucky to hold the wedding on, while Childermas Day is not.

-The month of May has never been considered a lucky month for weddings, even
+The month of May has never been considered a lucky month for weddings, (although it is typically a beautiful time of year and many do choose this month.)

 A Claddagh ring has two hands with a crowned heart in them.